codingwithmaajid/codefixenv/README.md

 HI Guys

-this is a repo for the openenv-hackathon
+so this is a repo for the hackathon  openenv by scaler school of technology

-# openenv-hackathon